RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 This is called a deadlock, a deadlock happens when a group of goroutines are waiting for each other and none of them is able to proceed.

-It's like playing hot-potato but you're only person playing with no one to hand the potato too, you would lose immediately.
+It's like playing hot potato but you're the only person playing with no one to hand the potato to, you would lose immediately.

 A workaround deadlock is to add a *goroutine*